blahajjessie/kakaw/api-docs/interface/server-socket.md

 Fields:
 - `correctAnswers` (numeric array) :
-- `score` (number) = the player’s current score, the host will recieve garbage
+- `score` (number) = the player’s current score, the host will receive garbage
-- `scoreChange` (number) = how much their score increased due to this question, The host will recieve garbage
+- `scoreChange` (number) = how much their score increased due to this question, The host will receive garbage
 - `correct` (boolean) : if the player's answer to the question is correct.
-The host will recieve garbagae
+The host will receive garbage
 - `leaderboard`: sorted array of [{name: string, score: number }, …]
-- `responseTime` : number: the ammount of time the player took to answer the question (ms)
+- `responseTime` : number: the amount of time the player took to answer the question (ms)

 ## `playerAction`